braedyn-au/SeptinSorter/README.md

 A prompt will appear where you will select the folder containing the images to be classified.
 The script runs and you will find your images sorted into good and bad folders.

 # Keras Training
 The keras model uploaded on this repository should be pretrained to suit ring sorting, however if you want to retrain a new model the process is simple.
 Training requires you to first manually label the 100x100px images as good vs bad rings.
-This will be done by sorting into folders labeled "good" and "bad" in both a train and test folder.
+This will be done by sorting into folders labeled "good" and "bad" in a train folder.
 Your directory should look similar to this:
 ```bash
 |-- SeptinSorter
         |-- septintrain.py